-Make a heart template to cut out the dough.
-I just used a piece of white cardstock.
-Use something round in the size you want to make a circle.
+You don't need a cookie cutter.
+Instead, you can make a paper heart template to cut out the dough using a piece of white cardstock.
+Find something round in the size you want to make a circle.
 Fold it in half.
 Cut around the top and bottom to create your heart.
 Just like you learned in grade school.
 Who knew that would come in handy one day.

 You'll need to cut two hearts for each pie.
 This recipe made six pies.
 That will vary depending on the size of your hearts.